Daily Office Readings for Monday of the 5th Week in Lent: Year 1

-This man born blind is like people today who have never really known our Lord Jesus.
-And, like the man who was born blind, obeyed Jesus and washed as he was told, and received his sight for the first time, we too must do what Jesus says.
-This man is like so many who are brought to real sight today.
+This man born blind is like people who have never really known our Lord Jesus.
+And like the man who was born blind, obeyed Jesus and washed as he was told, received his sight for the first time, he is like so many who are brought to real sight today.

 Jesus and his group came upon this man born blind who has no idea about color, or light, or the faces of people, or even the vast spectrum of the beauty of nature.
 His whole world has changed when given sight.
 So too our world changes when we are brought to loving light for the first time.
 But like the man born blind in our reading for today, we too must do as our Lord Jesus asks; we must wash in the waters of Baptism and do all other such commandments as Jesus asks of us.

 We are co-creators with our Lord.
 And what, or rather who, is being created, is ourselves.
-And no matter where we are or how far we have come on our spiritual path, we are still a work in progress.
+And no matter where we are, we are still a work in progress.
 We must always be willing to listen, learn, love and live out our covenant with our Lord Jesus.
 It starts here in this life, and continues throughout all eternity.
 Thank You Lord Jesus.